CP Introduction Video

 Corrosion Rate vs Current (15:35)

 The corrosion rate drops as we apply CP.
-The corrosion rate goes to nearly zero and the structure is considered cathodically protected.
+The corrosion rate goes to nearly zero and the structure is protected against corrosion.
 For some metals, if you apply too much current, you can cause damage to the metal.

 CP Criteria (16:41)